dntoll/1DT902-introducerande-projekt/assignments/1 Getting Started.md

 * Connect the Antenna to the Lopy 868MHz/915MHz (LoRa & Sigfox) antenna port.
 Be careful, and note there are three connectors.
 Check this: https://docs.pycom.io/gettingstarted/connection/lopy4/
 * Connect the usb-cable to both computer and board

+WARNING!
+"Be gentle when plugging and unplugging from the USB connector.
+Whilst the USB connector is soldered and is relatively strong, if it breaks off it can be very difficult to fix."

 ### Step 2.
 Software setup
  * Download and install Atom
  * Install pymakr plugin in Atom (using the package manager, settings Packages)